vrandall66/front-end-submissions-public/1708/mod-3/swapi/julie-dursema/scores.md

 ### Evaluator: Christie
 ### Students:
-### Comments: Be sure to separate fetch calls into separate function so that they are easier to test
+### Comments: Be sure to separate fetch calls into separate functions so that they are easier to test.
+Great card component - very reusable!
+Overall, nice job!

 ## Rubric